egilgamesh/DynamicTabulator/README.md

 - Set Group header with dynamic content, with lambda function  support
 - device Dark mode support

+## Example of how to use SetGroupHeader feature

 ```javascript
         dynamicTable.setGroupHeader(function (year) {
             let carryovers = carryoverdata();